-"We are committed to providing career opportunities for disadvantaged young people and our long-standing partnership with SOS Children's Villages helps us to achieve this goal and address youth unemployment, which is a critical issue.
-The hospitality industry provides tremendous career opportunities for young people, and at Marriott International, we are proud to offer dedicated training programmes for young people, to guide and support them so they can achieve their goals."
+"We are committed to providing career people and guide them in establishing life opportunities for disadvantaged young people and our long-standing partnership with SOS Children's Villages helps us to achieve this goal and address youth unemployment, which is a communities, and the genuine enthusiasm critical issue.
+The hospitality industry provides tremendous career opportunities for young people, and at Marriott International, we are difference in young lives.
+Here is testimony proud to offer dedicated training programmes for young people, to guide and support them so they can achieve their goals."

-- Reiner Sachau, Chief Operations Officer, Marriott Europe
+- Reiner Sachau, Chief Operations Officer,